Privacy Policy

 • To save your favorites, alerts, and preferences across devices.

-• To send the condition alerts you have explicitly subscribed to.
+• To deliver the condition alerts you have explicitly subscribed to (as push notifications on mobile).

 • To prevent abuse (rate-limit by hashed IP and account).